 Important information about NHS referrals

 If you choose to self-refer to Sleepstation you will need to confirm that you are entitled to receive NHS treatment.
 You will be asked to provide your NHS number and your GP details.
 If you do not have your NHS number to hand this can be requested from your GP.
 The regulations that govern who can and can’t receive treatment are complex and may change.
 If you are unsure if you're entitled to receive NHS treatment please check before starting the referral process.
 A person who is regarded as ordinarily resident in the UK is eligible for free NHS treatment.
 Anyone coming to live in this country would qualify as ordinarily resident.
 Overseas visitors to the UK are not regarded as ordinarily resident if they do not meet this description.
-If you self-refer to Sleepstation and we later discover that you are not eligible for treatment on the NHS, you will be asked to pay for the treatment you have received.

 If you'd like to discuss the NHS referral process, or have a question, please complete the form below.